GfSE/SAF-Specification/developing-saf/viewpoints/System-Process-Viewpoint.md

 * the functional flows crossing the boundary between SOI and Context Elements
 ## Applicability
 The System Process Viewpoint supports the "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§4.3] and contributes to the System Function, and the System Interface definition.
+## Presentation
+An activity diagram featuring the ordered execution of System Process Actions.
+The activity diagram swim lanes are typed with Context Element usage and SOI usage from the same System Context.
+Note: In order to improve the clarity of presentation it may be appropriate to use several activity diagrams for one System Process.

+A tabular format listing all identified System Functions, the System Processes in which they appear, and the Comtext Exchange with the Context Functions.

 ## Stakeholder
 * [Acquirer](../../stakeholders.md#Acquirer)
 * [Customer](../../stakeholders.md#Customer)